 However, it is also a time to refocus on what needs to be done in order to achieve gender equality here in the United Kingdom and around the world.

-With this in mind, CJCH’s trainee solicitor, Charlotte Bardet, examines gender equality in the workplace in relation to the Equality Act 2010.
-In addition to how the legal profession can improve its record on the pay gap, hiring practices and on work/life balance to help reach full gender equality.
+With this in mind, CJCH’s Charlotte Bardet, (updated) qualified solicitor and software piracy client account lead, examines gender equality in the workplace in relation to the Equality Act 2010.
+In addition to how the legal profession can improve its record on the pay gap, hiring practices and work/life balance to help reach full gender equality.

 What is The Equality Act 2010 and how does it impact the workplace?